-Mihika is working to develop quantitative radiological-pathological correlation methods in brain tissue.
+Mihika is developing quantitative radiological-pathological correlation methods in human brain tissue and implementing these methods to perform radiological-pathological correlations in chronic traumatic encephalopathy (CTE).
 These methods include histology to MRI image coregistration and the development of histology derived metrics which can then be correlated to advanced diffusion MRI data.
-She is also interested in application of these methods to an in vivo traumatic brain injury model to determine whether advanced diffusion MRI correlates of histological markers can be used to predict long term PTSD, depressive, and anxiety-related behavior.
+She is also working on developing an animal model of chronic traumatic encephalopathy (CTE) using a repetitive concussive injury paradigm in transgenic mice.

 |Terrance Kummer, MD PhD.
 Assistant Professor of Neurology (2012-) email@example.com

 Dr. Kummer’s research is focused on understanding the mechanisms underlying neuronal trauma and degeneration during and following acute brain injury through the use of advanced brain imaging and monitoring techniques available both in the laboratory and in the clinical setting.
 Current work includes studying dendritic injury following traumatic brain injury, and severe traumatic brain injury using a rotational acceleration model of traumatic brain injury in mice.

 Andrew is developing a mouse model of severe traumatic brain injury using a rotational acceleration model.
 He is studying the resulting dendritic injury that occurs, and is also interested in the characterization of microglia following traumatic brain injury.

 |Richard Davenport: technician (2016-) email@example.com